What is Collaboration?

 In general, people are social: they are healthier, more productive, and more creative when given opportunities to work collaboratively.
 Well—at least that’s true for a large part of the population: the extroverts.
 Introverts, in contrast, may prefer working alone.
 Some people find it intrusive and counterproductive to work in groups.
 But even introverts cannot escape moments of collaboration.

 Collaboration is a highly prized workforce competency.
-In the U.S., the National Research Council, the National Science Foundation, and the Partnership for 21st Century Skills have identified collaboration and teamwork as core workforce competencies.
+In the U.S., the National Research Council, the National Science Foundation, and the Partnership for 21st Century Skills have identified collaboration and teamwork as a core workforce competency.
 NACE (National Association of Colleges and Employers) found employers rank collaboration and teamwork as the second most important workforce competency (after critical thinking) in their surveys of employers regarding the degree of their satisfaction with the work product of college graduates

 - 98.7% of employers said collaboration is critical to workforce success